gitterman/homeassistantOS-addons/addons/fan-daemon/README.md

 # 🌀 Fan Daemon Add-on for Home Assistant

 This Home Assistant add-on controls a fan connected to a Raspberry Pi using PWM via the `pigpio` daemon.
-It adjusts fan speed based on CPU temperature to provide quiet and efficient cooling.
+Fan speed is adjusted P-I controlled based on CPU temperature to provide quiet and efficient cooling.

 ---